Updated September 5, 2021 . AmFam Team

 Remember when you were a kid and you dreamed you could be anything?
-A ballerina, a firefighter, an artist, a marine biologist by day/ninja crime fighter by night — anything and everything seemed possible.
+A ballerina, a firefighter, an artist, a marine biologist by day, ninja crime fighter by night — anything and everything seemed possible.
 Now the tables have turned and you see that same free spirit in your children.

 “The passions children have are clues to what their lives will become,” says Kim.
 “Those that are encouraged to embrace their dreams will undeniably have a much more solid foundation of self-understanding and awareness.
 This gives them a golden ticket to an adulthood filled with passion and adventure.”
 And who doesn’t want that for their kids?

 “Introduce your kids to the concept of a ‘bucket list,’ and invite them to make their own.
-We’ve done this with our oldest daughter and she has really enjoyed it!
-It’s allowed her the opportunity to experience the power of intentionality.
+We’ve done this with our oldest daughter and she has really enjoyed it!” offers Kim.
+“It’s allowed her the opportunity to experience the power of intentionality.
 Some really awesome moments and memories have been made as a result of these lists.”

-Give them free-time.
 “This freedom will allow them the space they need for self-discovery.
-As the parent, you are the only person that can protect them from the hectic pace that is now normal in most households.
-Opt out of the overextension and give your kids the gift of time.
+As the parent, you are the only person that can protect them from the hectic pace that is now normal in most households,” advises Kim.
+“Opt out of the overextension and give your kids the gift of time.
 Hold the space for them to dream and discover their passions.”

-Allow them to tinker.
-“When given the time, kids may choose to pursue interests that do not have a clearly defined outcome.
+Here’s another great tidbit from Kim: “When given the time, kids may choose to pursue interests that do not have a clearly defined outcome.
 Be okay with this.
 Challenge yourself to value these exploratory efforts as worthwhile.
 It’s important to keep an open mind to where their interests lead them, especially when you don’t initially see how it’s beneficial.”

-Introduce BIG dreamers.
 “These can be people you know, those in your community and people from history like Martin Luther King Jr., Harriet Tubman or Amelia Earhart.”
 These inspirational dreamers help teach children that anything is possible, no matter what the obstacle.